Charles Rennie Mackintosh mural

 Exhibitions are still one of the best ways to be seen in your local area and worldwide.
 They get your work in front of the eyes of design critics and bloggers who can promote your work more and celebrate you.
 If you don’t have a large body of work to create your exhibition, find other creatives that you can work with together.

 Much of Mackintosh’s work had emblems that allowed people to instantly recognize the work was his.
-You could do the same, by creating a brand that represents you and the work you do.
+You could do the same, by creating a brand that uniquely represents you and the work you do.

-Friends in High Places
+8. Have Friends in High Places

 One of Mackintosh’s biggest fans was Francis Newbury, the Principle at Glasgow School of Art.
 He encouraged Mackintosh and the Four and as head of GSA, his name carries a lot of clout.

-While you might not know the Principle of a prestigious art school, you can build a network that can help promote your work.
 By going out and meeting people interested in the same things as yourself, showcasing your work, building an audience, and collaborating with others you’ll raise your profile among other designers and potential clients.

 Conclusion

-If you’ve made it this far, who are you’re favourite designers whose work covered multiple design fields?
+Who are you’re favourite designers whose work covered multiple design fields?
 Are there any celebrated designers from your country?
 We’d love to know and include them in our Past Masters series.

 This post was fact-checked by the Charles Rennie MacKintosh Society, an independent non-profit organisation, set up in 1972, to champion, preserve and promote the work of Charles Rennie Mackintosh.
+The original images of Mackintosh’s work was provided by The Glasgow School of Art’s Archives and Collections.

 Leave a Reply